BrusselsBrussels +32 (0) 2 372 91 68

 Partners

-Accelerating decarbonisation: unlocking a competitive edge in freight logistics – really?
-Progress is slow and freight logistics faces headwinds in a critical environment.
-But despite – or perhaps because of – current challenges, proactive measures can present commercial and competitive opportunities.
-Objective: to bring a deliberately diverse mix of key stakeholders in the freight logistic sector together for collaborative dialogue to (1) acknowledge where the freight logistics sector has got to with decarbonisation, and (2) experience, discuss & debate how the next wave of new products, innovation and technological developments can be incorporated into each of our stakeholder pathways.
+Can leaders work together and better to accelerate decarbonisation in freight & logistics?
+Progress can be difficult to scale and freight logistics faces headwinds in a critical environment.
+But despite – or perhaps because of – current challenges, commercial and competitive opportunities are everywhere.
+Objective: to bring a deliberately diverse mix of key stakeholders in the freight logistic sector together for collaborative dialogue to (1) learn from each other, (2) experience, discuss & debate if we can help each other move forward.

 • Meeting date: 26 – 27 June 2025 (two half days & one night)